degerli/cfgov-refresh/docs/migrations.md

 These functions, defined in `v1.util.migrations`, are used in the above data migration example.
-They reduce the amount of boiler-plate required in data migrations to work with Wagtail StreamField data.
+They reduce the amount of boiler-plate required in data migrations to work with Wagtail StreamField data in data migrations.

 #### `migrate_page_types_and_fields(apps, page_types_and_fields, mapper)`